3arthqu4ke/headlessmc/README.md

 > Offline accounts can only be used to run the game headlessly in CI/CD pipelines.

 HeadlessMc (HMC) allows you to launch Minecraft Java Edition from the command line.
-It can also modify the game while and before running it.
+It can manage clients, servers and mods.
-This feature can be used to make the Minecraft client run in headless mode, without displaying a UI, controlled by the command line.
+It can run the client in headless mode, without a Screen, controlled by the command line.
-HeadlessMc also patches the Log4J vulnerability and can be used to test the game in your CI/CD pipeline with [mc-runtime-test](https://github.com/headlesshq/mc-runtime-test).
+This e.g. can allow you to test the game in your CI/CD pipeline with [mc-runtime-test](https://github.com/headlesshq/mc-runtime-test).

+> [!TIP]
+> Read our new, beautiful documentation [here](https://3arthqu4ke.github.io/headlessmc/docs).

-## How to use
+## Quickstart

 1. Download the `headlessmc-launcher.jar` from the releases tab and install a Java version &geq; 8.
     - If you want additional features such as plugins and launching the game inside the same JVM, use the `headlessmc-launcher-wrapper.jar` instead.